Bachelor of Science

 FAQ on application and admission

-For degree programmes that participate in the DoSV (Hochschulstart), you must first actively accept the offer of admission on the → portal of Hochschulstart before HNE Eberswalde can send the notice of admission.
+If you are applying for a degree programme that takes part in the DoSV via Hochschulstart, you must first accept your offer of admission on the → Hochschulstart portal.
+Only after you have actively accepted the offer can HNE Eberswalde issue your official letter of admission.

-If you do not fulfil the formal admission requirements, you will be asked by uni-assist to submit any missing documents within the application deadline.
-You will receive notification of the status of your application within four weeks.
+If you do not meet the formal admission requirements, uni-assist will contact you during the application period to request any missing documents.
+You will receive an update on the status of your application within four weeks.

 Before the start of the programme